-The A-LEC offers many different opportunities for students to maximize their learning effectiveness.
+The Student Academic Sucess Programs area offers many different opportunities for students to maximize their learning effectiveness.
 Students may register for HDEV 1110: Reading and Learning Strategies, a class devoted to developing students' reading rate, comprehension, and learning strategies.
-The A-LEC provides free drop-in workshops to allow students to improve their study skills and tutoring is provided by SMU undergraduate students for most first- and second-year courses.
-For students who want help with a problem in studying a particular text or preparing for a test, A-LEC Learning Specialists offer individual appointments.
+The A-LEC and ACE provide free drop-in workshops to allow students to improve their study skills and tutoring is provided by SMU undergraduate and graduate students for most first- and second-year courses.
+For students who want help with a problem in studying a particular text or preparing for a test, Learning Specialists offer individual appointments.

-Writing Center
+Writing Center 202 Loyd Center